Hughie Jennings: Cornell Law School and an off-season law practice

 While playing for the Orioles in the 1890s, Jennings and John McGraw both attended classes at St. Bonaventure University.
 After the 1899 season, Jennings was accepted to Cornell Law School.
 He managed the Cornell University baseball team while studying law and concluded that he was well-suited to being a manager.
 While at Cornell, he joined the Phi Delta Theta fraternity chapter there.
 Jennings continued as a scholar-athlete until the spring of 1904, when he left campus early to manage the Orioles.
 Though he never finished his law degree at Cornell, Jennings passed the Maryland bar exam in 1905 and started a law practice.
 Jennings practiced law in Baltimore and in Scranton, Pennsylvania.
 He continued to work at his law practice during the off-seasons through the remainder of his baseball career.

 The "Ee-Yah" years: 1907–1920

 In 1907, Jennings was hired as manager of a talented Detroit Tigers team that included future Hall of Famers Ty Cobb and Sam Crawford.
 Jennings led the Tigers to three consecutive American League pennants, in 1907–1908-1909.
-However, Jennings' teams lost the 1907 and 1908 World Series to the "Tinker to Evers to Chance" Chicago Cubs and the 1909 Series to Honus Wagner's Pittsburgh Pirates.
+However, Jennings's teams lost the 1907 and 1908 World Series to the "Tinker to Evers to Chance" Chicago Cubs and the 1909 Series to Honus Wagner's Pittsburgh Pirates.
 Jennings continued to manage the Tigers through the 1920 season, though his teams never won another pennant.